zwang271/WEST/README.md

 - make (we use GNU Make 4.3)
 - cmake (cmake 3.22.1)
 - Java Runtime environment (see https://ubuntu.com/tutorials/install-jre#1-overview)
-    - In short, get with `sudo apt install default-jre`
+    - In short, get it with `sudo apt install default-jre`

 ### Building all binaries and dependencies
 1. Create a python virtual enviroment by running